 Overview of Tracking Sources (Advertising Channels)

-You can track any onsite or offsite advertising channels through CallTrackingMetrics.
+You can track any onsite or offsite advertising channels through CTM.

 Onsite sources are advertising channels that drive traffic to your website.
 When visitors come from one of those sources, a tracking number will dynamically appear on your website.
-You need to install our dynamic tracking code, which you can find here.
+You need to install our dynamic tracking code, available here.

-Offsite sources are advertising channels where tracking numbers appear OFF of your website —in a TV ad, a postcard, a flyer, etc. You do not need to install our tracking code on your website if you are just tracking offsite sources.
+Offsite sources are advertising channels where tracking numbers appear OFF your website—in TV ads, postcards, flyers, etc. You do not need to install our tracking code on your website if you are tracking offsite sources.

 Preset Tracking Sources:

-In our system, most of the onsite and offsite sources you want to track are created as Preset Tracking Sources.
-You can choose from them in the Tracking Source drop-down when configuring new tracking numbers on the buy numbers page.
+In our system, we create most of the onsite and offsite sources you want to track as Preset Tracking Sources.
+When configuring new tracking numbers on the buy numbers page, you can select from these options in the Tracking Source drop-down.

 Screenshot 2024-04-09 at 11.04.02 AM.png